aberlanas/SMX-SOX/Unit06-DomainAdministration/Unit06-Task04-PowerShell-Recover.md

 \newpage
 ## Task 02 : PowerShell + Architects of the West Kingdom

 One of the characteristic aspects of the Gothic architecture for large *Religious Buildings* is **The Light**.
-In previous epochs, tools and technics were unable to provide mechanism in ordert to permit big windows.
-Then, in Gothic appears *the flying buttresses*, an artifact-construction that allowed the great architectthe opening of large stained glass windows that would bring the light to the parishioners and clergy.
+In previous epochs, tools and technics were unable to provide a mechanism in ordert to permit big windows.
+Then, in Gothic appears *the flying buttresses*, an *artifact-construction* that allowed the great architects the opening of large *stained-glass* windows that would bring the light to the parishioners and clergy.

 ![arch buttress](./imgs/VillardButtressReims.jpg)\